cheminfo/nmrium-docs/docs/50_teaching/50_teaching.md

 Now click the Code button in the upper left corner.
 You will be redirected to your exercise.

-Click on the Main button in the upper left corner and then on "gh-pages".
+Click the **main** button in the upper left corner and then on **gh-pages**.
 Your exercise will be created.

-In the "Readme.md" box at the bottom of the workspace, you can click the link to your exercises on GitHub or copy it and forward it to your students.
+In the `README.md` box at the bottom of the workspace, click the link to your exercises on GitHub or copy it and forward it to your students.
 Depending on the size of your created exercises, it may take a few minutes for NMRium to display the correct exercises.

 ![](./Teaching_part_2.gif)

 ## NMR spectra format

-You should save the NMR spectra as a JCAMP-DX file (on topspin use the `tojdx` command).
-The spectrum should be FT and phase corrected.
-To spare bandwidth you may only save the real part of the spectrum.
+You should save the NMR spectra as JCAMP-DX files (on TopSpin, use the `tojdx` command).
+The spectra should be FT and phase corrected.
+To save bandwidth, you can store only the real part of the spectrum.

 ## One folder = One exercise

 :::info

 There are three folder levels on **GitHub** or **Visual Studio Code** when building your own exercise series.
-The first level contains the `.github` folder and individual chapters for series of exercises (so call Table of Contents or tocs), e.g. Chapter 1 **Exercises for Beginners** and Chapter 2 **Exercises for Experts**.
-Each chapter contains second level folders.
-Here you can set up the different exercises (molecules).
-Each exercise contains on the third level one or more spectra and the corresponding molfile belonging to the molecule.
-You can add as many spectra to a molecule as you want.
+The first level contains the `.github` folder and individual chapters for series of exercises (so-called Tables of Contents, or tocs) — e.g. Chapter 1 **Exercises for Beginners** and Chapter 2 **Exercises for Experts**.
+Each chapter contains second-level folders where you set up the different exercises (molecules).
+Each exercise, at the third level, contains one or more spectra and the corresponding molfile.
+You can add as many spectra per molecule as you want.

 :::